 AskAladdin, Egypt Travel Guide To All Cities Of Egypt!

 Sinai is well-connected with many cities in Egypt.
-A domestic flight by Egypt Air is available every day and takes just 30 minutes to reach Sinai from most cities in Egypt.
-If looking to travel in a bus, regular buses to Sharm el-Sheikh are available.
+A domestic flight from EgyptAir is available every day and it takes just 30 minutes to reach Sinai from most cities in Egypt.
+If looking to travel in a bus, regular buses from Sharm el-Sheikh are available.
 Ferries also connect Sinai to Aqaba in Jordan and Nuweiba.
-When entering via Jordan, a visa fee is not charged as it’s a part of the free trade zone.
+When entering via Jordan, a visa fee is not charged as it’s a part of the wider free trade zone.
 A high-speed catamaran ferry is also available and takes much less time.
-Sinai can also be reached by trains from Cairo to Port Said which can take you to the northwestern edge of this peninsula.
+Sinai can also be reached by train from Cairo to Port Said which can take you to the northwestern edge of this peninsula.

 Sinai features many tourist attractions.
 A few of them include:

 Touted to be the most beautiful diving spot in Sinai, this is often referred to as The Canyon as well as the Blue Hole.
 It gets its name from the breath-taking, spectacularly clear waters that are blue in color.
 The difficult trip to reach it is definitely worth the final view.

 The Colored Canyon is a famous safari destination which is usually combined with a tour to St. Catherine’s Monastery.
 The canyon offers a breathtaking view of amazing rock formations and canyon walls.
 It is among the must-see attractions of Sinai where you can escape to experience silence and natural beauty at its best.

 Dahab, meaning gold, is an ideal spot for adventurous tourists where windsurfing can be enjoyed to the fullest.
 Dahab is adorned with palm groves adding ample beauty to the coast.
 Reaching Dahab is easy and it is definitely among the top places to visit in Sinai.